ncoghlan/misc/notes/python3/questions_and_answers.rst

 coroutine support its own dedicated syntax, distinct from generators, and another providing a binary operator for matrix multiplication), and restored a key feature that had been missing relative to Python 2 (printf-style binary interpolation support).
-It also incorporates a couple of key reliability and maintainability enhancements, in the form of automated handling of EINTR signals, and the inclusion of a gradual typing framework in the standard library.
+It also incorporated a couple of key reliability and maintainability enhancements, in the form of automated handling of EINTR signals, and the inclusion of a gradual typing framework in the standard library.